Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + J. The Chapter shall be responsible for the collection of National and local dues.

-+ K. The Chapter shall be responsible for the payment to the national Fraternity regarding new member dues, active member dues, initiation expenses, and any incurred fees.
++ K. The Chapter shall be responsible for the payment to the National Fraternity of New Member Dues, Active Member Dues, initiation expenses, and any incurred fees.

 + L. The Chapter shall collect and submit new member fees and dues from all new members two (2) weeks following pinning.